larq/larq/CONTRIBUTING.md

 **Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

+## Ask a question or raise an issue

+If you have questions about Larq or just want to say Hi you can [chat with us on Spectrum](https://spectrum.chat/larq).

+If something is not working as expected, if you run into problems with Larq or if you have ideas for missing features, please open a [new issue](https://github.com/larq/larq/issues).

 ## Project setup

 To send a Pull Request it is required to fork Larq on GitHub.